Born

 Vijay launches TVK as a registered political party with a "21st Century Good Governance" agenda: job guarantees, student stipends, education welfare, and clean administration.
 The movement crystallizes into electoral form.
 Cinema career officially announced as concluded.

-S.S.
-Lalit Kumar's The GOAT (Greatest of All Time) — Vijay's 68th film — releases as the first chapter of his cinematic farewell.
+Venkat Prabhu's The GOAT (Greatest of All Time) — Vijay's 68th film — releases on 5 September 2024.
 The transition from screen to state is visibly and consciously underway.

 Inauguration ceremony at the Chennai headquarters.
 Booth-level party structure across Tamil Nadu and Puducherry takes shape.
 Vijay Vidyashiram and student welfare schemes emerge as the movement's most visible social infrastructure.